appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls03-basic-layout.md

 Build a product card that displays product image, title, price and rating.
 Use `Row`, `Column`, `Padding`, `Image` and `Icon` widgets.

-### 5. Write a detailed article explaining how to use Stack or Row or Column.
+### 3. Write a detailed article one of these widgets: Stack or Row or Column.

 > **Tip**: Use `Image.network` to display your image.
 Don't forget to post screenshot after you are done to your social networks with hashtag #masterflutter